 The RF shield cap protects sensitive RF components from Electromagnetic Interference (EMI) and provides additional thermal dissipation, allowing the bladeRF 2.0 micro to operate in challenging environments.

 All of the RF SMA ports are capable of providing power over bias-tee circuitry to wideband amplifiers and pre-amps.
 Power to bias-tee peripherals is fully software controllable, providing maximal operational flexibility.
 Currently, the official bias-tee peripherals include the BT-100, a wideband power amplifier for TX, and the BT-200, a wideband low noise amplifier for RX.

 At the core of the bladeRF 2.0 micro is the latest generation Cyclone V FPGA from Intel (formerly Altera).
-The xA9 features a 301KLE FPGA of which 294KLE are free and user programmable.
+The xA9 features a 301KLE FPGA of which about 294KLE are available and user programmable.
 The largest-in-class FPGA is ideal for accelerating modems in HDL.

 An advanced clocking architecture allows the bladeRF 2.0 micro to receive and provide its 38.4MHz fundamental clock from and to other devices.
 Additionally, an on-board PLL allows the bladeRF 2.0 micro to tame its VCTCXO to a 10MHz reference signal.
 The xA9 features a highly accurate and stable oscillator.
 The on-board DAC sets the frequency trim of the oscillator to a factory calibrated value.